 - horizontal multi stage pumps are mounted using feet which for high temperature applications are a special design to allow for thermal growth and thus avoid operating issues due to expansion and contraction.
 They would need to be aligned with the electric motor.
 On vertical pumps, the mounting is perhaps simpler i.e for sump pumps, a support plate would be fixed with standard bolting and generally no alignment is required as the motor is flanged and it is self aligning with the corresponding register.

 Which type of multistage pump is more commonly used in industry?

 In Ireland, the most common type of multi stage pump used in Industry is the horizontal multi stage pump and vertical multi stage pump (above ground) mounted centrifugal pumps.
-However, multi stage side channel pumps would also be relatively common alongside the vertical turbine pumps.
+However, multi stage side channel pumps would also be relatively common along with the vertical turbine pumps.

 Flexachem offer a full range of Flowserve’s Multi stage pumps.

 We provide localised technical support & on-site service engineering to support your operational needs throughout Ireland.